Finite element approximation for the fractional eigenvalue problem: Numerical results

 The main advantage of employing the finite element method is that it is flexible enough to cope with a variety of domains.
 Moreover, as we are working with conforming approximations, sharp upper bounds for the eigenvalues may be obtained by considering discrete solutions on refined meshes.

-In Proposition \ref{prop:regintro}, which states that eigenfunctions belong to $\widetilde{H}^{s+\nicefrac12-\eps}(\W)$, it was assumed that the domain $\W$ was smooth.
+In Proposition \ref{prop:regintro}, which states that eigenfunctions belong to $\widetilde{H}^{s+\nicefrac12-\eps}(\W)$, it was assumed that the domain $\W$ satisifies the exterior ball condition.
 For the Laplacian, in order to prove regularity of solutions, it is customary to assume that $\W$ is either smooth or at least convex.
-In those cases, it is well known that if $f \in H^{r}(\W)$ for some $r$, then the solutions of the Dirichlet problem with datum $f$ belong to $H^{r+2}(\W)$.
+In those cases, it is well known that if $f \in H^{r}(\W)$ for some $r$, then the solutions of the Dirichlet problem with right hand side $f$ belong to $H^{r+2}(\W)$.
 However, if the domain has a re-entrant corner, solutions are less regular.
 This also applies to eigenfunctions: in the $L$-shaped domain $\W = [-1,1]^2\setminus [0,1]^2$, the first eigenvalue of the Laplacian is known not to belong to $H^{3/2}(\W)$.

 Surprisingly, numerical evidence indicates that eigenvalues of the fractional Laplacian on this $L$-shaped domain converge with the same order as in the previous examples.
 This motivates us to conjecture that eigenfunctions and solutions to the Dirichlet equation \eqref{eq:fuente} have the same Sobolev regularity than in smooth domains.